 Although frustrating, bed-wetting without a physical cause doesn't pose any health risks.
-The guilt and embarrassment a child feels about wetting the bed can lead to low self-esteem, however.
+However, bed-wetting can create some issues for your child, including:

 You Are ...
 The Campaign for Mayo Clinic

 Mayo Clinic is a not-for-profit organization.
 Make a difference today.